Chart Color Schemes

 Birkdale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Birkdale's population is estimated at around 15,578 as of Nov 2025.
-This reflects an increase of 762 people (5.1%) since the 2021 Census, which reported a population of 14,816 people.
-The change is inferred from the resident population of 15,491, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 101 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,382 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Birkdale's 5.1% growth since the 2021 census exceeded the SA3 area (4.9%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Birkdale as of Feb 2026 is around 15,593.
+This reflects an increase of 777 people since the 2021 Census, which reported a population of 14,816.
+The change was inferred from AreaSearch's estimate of 15,491 residents following examination of ABS ERP data released in Jun 2024 and an additional 107 validated new addresses since the Census date.
+This results in a density ratio of 1,383 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Birkdale's growth rate of 5.2% since the 2021 Census exceeded the SA3 area's growth rate of 4.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving primary growth for the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the area expected to grow by 589 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilised.
+Looking ahead, lower quartile growth is anticipated for national areas, with the suburb expected to grow by 599 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% in total over the 17 years.

 Frequently Asked Questions - Population